tara-fenton/beer-tapper-js/project-worksheet.md

 Include the full list of features that will be part of your MVP

+## POST MVP

+Include the full list of features that you are considering for POST MVP

 ## Wireframes

 Include images of your wireframes.